Welcome - About Live and Loud!

 Originally released officially by the band at the time, I was approached by Paul and asked if I could tidy it up a bit.
 So with a fair bit of 30 band EQing and a bit of noise reduction, and a little editing here and there, here's the result.

 With the band's permission, it now exists for download as 1 MP3 here.
+There seems to be a temporary fault accessing this file - if it doesn't correct itself, it will be fixed by me shortly.

 Too Much Of A High Touch